-The LANDBANKPay accountholders can perform basic transactions, such as balance inquiry, buy load, bills payment to more than 800 government and private partner merchants, cash-in via the LANDBANK Mobile
+The LANDBANKPay account holders can perform basic transactions, such as balance inquiry, buy load, bills payment to more than 800 government and private partner merchants, cash-in via the LANDBANK

-Banking App (MBA), Link.BizPortal, LANDBANK Branches, Agent Banking Partners nationwide and from other bank accounts.
-Accountholders can also transfer funds, online purchases, local cash remittances through LBPadala, Scan to Pay for making payments at LANDBANK concessionaires and linking of LANDBANK Credit and Prepaid Cards.
+Mobile Banking App (MBA), Link.BizPortal, LANDBANK Branches, Agent Banking Partners nationwide and from other bank accounts.
+Account holders can also transfer funds, online purchases, local cash remittances through LBPadala, Scan to Pay for making payments at LANDBANK concessionaires and linking of LANDBANK Credit and Prepaid Cards.

-The LANDBANKPay can also be used by the riding public via mCommuter application, a mobile transit application which supports the Philippine government's AFCS initiative.
+The LANDBANKPay can also be used by the riding public via mCommuter application.
+The mCommuter is a mobile transit app that supports the Philippine government's AFCS initiative.
 The system employs an account-based ticketing technology, wherein successfully registered passengers will be given a virtual account that serves as a unique identifier (ID) in the AFCS system.